ga4gh/vrs/docs/source/terms_and_model.rst

      states, copy number loss, and copy number gain, all of which occur when representing human data.
 In addition, inferred ploidy = 2 makes software incompatible with organisms with other ploidy.
-VRS requires explicit definition of the in-trans molecules at a genomic locus with the `count` attribute, though this count may be inexact (e.g. a :ref:`DefiniteRange` or :ref:`IndefiniteRange`.
+VRS requires explicit definition of the count of molecules associated with a genomic locus using the `count` attribute, though this count may be inexact (e.g. a :ref:`DefiniteRange` or :ref:`IndefiniteRange`).

 .. _UtilityVariation: